Working with Calculated Measures

 4 |

-Definition Editor -Create your calculations with the fields available in the Dataset Panel and basic operators.
+Definition Editor - Create your calculations using fields in the Dataset Panel and basic operators.
 To create your calculations, you can do the following:

 |